3MAH/3mah.github.io/scripts/README.md

 ## Inputs

-The Microgen and fedoo renders need TPMS / lattice / Kelvin meshes.
-They are **not committed** (each is 10 – 200 MB) but expected at:
+The Microgen and fedoo renders need TPMS / lattice / Kelvin meshes — 14 files totalling ~330 MB.
+They are too large for git and are kept locally (uncommitted, gitignored) at:

 ```
 _render_inputs/